 Since those days, new public construction in Wyoming includes accessibility rules.
 All new curbs are built to accommodate immobilized individuals as well as to remain usable for the blind.

 Helen Bardo—“Mrs. Barriers”—lived to see a comprehensive federal law banning barriers, architecturally and beyond.
 On July 26, 1990, President George H. W. Bush signed the Americans with Disabilities Act.
 Sam Thomas had died in 1978, but the estimated.45,000 Wyomingites who had similar disabilities finally could look to both state and federal law when they came across “that one step”—the step that for so long had denied them the access that was taken for granted by other citizens.

 Wyomingites with mobility problems still face obstacles in older buildings that are only gradually becoming accessible.
 But through the efforts of Bardo, Thomas and the thousands of other “barriers pioneers,” more and more places can be enjoyed by all citizens regardless of mobility.

 - Bardo, Dale M. Helen Bardo, Mrs. Barriers.
 Lusk, Wyo.: The Lusk Herald, 1983.

 - Wheelan, Joan.
 “Governor Honors Handicapped Citizens.”
 Casper Star-Tribune, Oct.
 14, 1969.
 Accessed via Newspapers.com.

-- The photo is by the author.
+- The photo is by David L. Roberts, brother of the author.
 Used with permission and thanks.